 Evergreen MP Church

-The Evergreen church at 4622 Keswick Road began with Sunday worship under a tree near the location where the church is now.
-The 350-year-old oak is still standing in a backyard near the church.
+The Evergreen church at 4622 Keswick Road began with Sunday worship under an oak tree near the location where the church is now.
+The over 300 years old oak stood in a backyard near the church till 2023 when it started dying and had to be taken down.

 On February 13,1895, the church was officially started with 13 members.
 The cornerstone was laid November 14, 1894, with the Rev J. W. Gray of Hampden M.P.
 Church preaching.
 The church was an important and active part of the community.